Women's Vocal Orchestra of Sumatra: Compositional style

 Dryburgh and Chambers did not attempt to imitate instruments but instead used humming for sounds and consonants to obtain a sense of rhythm.
 In other words, the voices had to “feel like certain instruments” or they might be asked to “acquire instrumental agility, articulating phrases that are idiomatic to strings or winds.”
 However, Chambers and Dryburgh did not write down many of the syllables used while they were in Sumatra prison camp.
 The syllables are now known thanks in large part to later interviews with Norah Chambers.
 The syllables varied to express mood and to change the quality of the voices.

 For instance, in the introduction of Dvorak's “Largo”, the syllable “nuh” was used to create an ethereal breathless quality.
 This shifted to “leh” at the entrance of the main theme in order to add focus to the voices.
 It again changes to “neh” in order to add intensity during the middle section.
 In addition to the impact of the 30 vocal scores, the Women's Vocal Orchestra of Sumatra has come to be affiliated with Dryburgh's "The Captives' Hymn".
-The piece came to be performed at Sunday church services at the camp.K.
-Marie Stolba, Professor of Music, Emerita, at Indiana University-Purdue University, after studying piece phrase by phrase and believes it to fragments of hymn melodies Dryburgh knew.
+The piece came to be performed at Sunday church services at the prison camp.
+K. Marie Stolba, Professor of Music, Emerita, at Indiana University-Purdue University, after studying the piece phrase by phrase believes it to be fragments of hymn melodies Dryburgh knew.
 The words came to be a unifying force of the women imprisoned by the Japanese.